How to Use Window Postmessage for Cross Origin Communication Between Iframes and Chrome Extensions

 });

-but that resulted in a dreaded cross-origin error: "Uncaught DOMException: Blocked a frame with origin 'https://canvas.instructure.com' from accessing a cross-origin frame" and the Chrome Extension receives error like this: "Uncaught SecurityError: Blocked a frame with origin 'https://canvas.instructure.com' from accessing a frame with origin 'https://my-lti.com'.
+But that resulted in a dreaded cross-origin error: "Uncaught DOMException: Blocked a frame with origin 'https://canvas.instructure.com' from accessing a cross-origin frame" and the Chrome Extension receives error like this: "Uncaught SecurityError: Blocked a frame with origin 'https://canvas.instructure.com' from accessing a frame with origin 'https://my-lti.com'.
 Protocols, domains, and ports must match".
 Yikes, we hate these kind of errors, because it implies that we need to add cross origin request headers to the canvas.instructure.com response from the server, which would be impossible because we don't have direct access to that web page's server.

 The Solution